 At the Rio+20 Summit in 2012, 50 countries joined 39 financial institutions in signing the Natural Capital Declaration committing countries to account for nature’s role in the global economy.
 The United Kingdom is now reporting natural capital and environmental costs as part of GDP reporting.

-The United Nations Millennium Ecosystem Assessment concluded that about 60 per cent of the world's ecosystem services are used at an unsustainable rate.
+The United Nations Millennium Ecosystem Assessment concluded that about 60 per cent of the world’s ecosystem services are used at an unsustainable rate.
 The leading authority on natural capital, the Economics of Ecosystems and Biodiversity (TEEB), released a global study that found nature provides trillions of dollars in ecosystem services each year.
-The TEEB team are now focusing their attention on water and wetlands, which they consider to be "the foundation for the social, economic and environmental wellbeing of humanity across the globe."
+The TEEB team have since focused their attention on water and wetlands, which they consider to be “the foundation for the social, economic and environmental wellbeing of humanity across the globe.”